edamiee/Getting_Clean_Data/README.md

 ##run_analysis.R
-The script was created in R Studio on Mac OS 10
+The script was created in R Studio on Mac OS X

-<li>Download the zip directory and unzip in the working directory
+*Download the zip directory and unzip in the working directory https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip <br>
-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip <br>
-<li>Set the working directory to "UCI HAR Dataset" before executing
-<li> The script takes data merges features,subjects and activities with clean variable names
+*Set the working directory to "UCI HAR Dataset" before executing *The script takes data merges features,subjects and activities with clean variable names

 ##CodeBook.md
 The Codebook contains description of the original dataset, data transformation and the tidy dataset format